EugenDueck/tierlieb/README.md

 A clojure library that makes writing (consistent-hashing based) clusters using zoo-keeper easy.

-What do you need to build a clustered server?
+In general, what do you need in order to run a clustered server?

 * maintain a list of members
 * determine what member is resposponsible for doing what

 *tierlieb* uses *Apache ZooKeeper* to maintain such a member list and makes that list available to its members.
 Members can join and leave (orderly or because of a problem) clusters at any time.

-In addition to simple membership in a cluster, *tierlieb* can also create and manage mappings of keys to members to be used for consistent hashing.
-It's still your job to make use of those keys, e.g. by distributing them to clients of your cluster.
+In addition to managing simple membership in a cluster, *tierlieb* can also create and manage mappings of keys to members to be used for consistent hashing.
+It's still your job to make use of those keys, e.g. by distributing the mapping to clients of your cluster.

 # Usage #
 ---------